organisciak/dissertation/document/5_design_objective.md

 Of course, there is no constraint insisting on the task structure provided above.
 We can add elements to the task design before the task is accepted, at the start of the task, during or in response to individual interactions, or after the task is completed.
-Taking away elements might also be possible, such as the instructions, though it is hard to imagine that doing would would have a positive effect on the reliability or variance of the data.
+Taking away elements might also be possible, such as the instructions, though it is hard to imagine that doing so would have a positive effect on the reliability or variance of the data.

 There are countless possibilities for adding parts to the basic task.
 To inspire useful ones, it is helpful to consider one final, naturalistic set of factors that may affect the outcome of a paid crowdsourcing task: worker behaviours.